 Now the basic Indian Head Massage in the West has been extended to include the neck, shoulders and arms.
 As it is based on the Indian massage system it naturally includes working on the chakra system and acupuncture points.
 Although not part of the original Indian system, there are also areas covered that relate to kinesiology techniques.
 You could even include a shortened hand reflexology sequence.
-The combination of techniques has to lead to comprehensive healing massage that is easy to perform at any time.
+The combination of techniques has to lead to a comprehensive healing massage that is easy to perform at any time.

 Click here for details of the 2 day Indian Head Massage Courses